 Have you received an audit notice from the Nevada Department of Employment, Training, and Rehabilitation (DETR)?
 Try not to panic.
 Here’s what you should know:

-The purpose of the audit is to verify that the numbers reported to DETR match the numbers in your books.
+The primary purpose of the audit is to verify that the numbers reported to DETR match the numbers in your books.
 The letter you received lists a bunch of documents the auditor wants to see at the audit meeting.
 The auditor will check your numbers against the ones you reported to DETR and make sure they match.

-If you have paid workers as independent contractors, the auditor wants to see backup documentation that they are, in fact, independent contractors and not actually employees for which you need to pay taxes.
-The fact that you have an independent contractor agreement with them is NOT sufficient.
-Read more about
+If you have paid workers as independent contractors, the auditor wants to see backup documentation that they are, in fact, independent contractors

 Continue reading Nevada DETR Audits – What You Need to Know